neumino/neumino.github.io/movies.md

 ### The Windermere Children
-*Released on 2020-01-27, vote average 7*
+*Released on 2020-01-27, vote average 6.5*

 The story of the pioneering project to rehabilitate child survivors of the Holocaust on the shores of Lake Windermere.
-In the year that marks the 75th anniversary of the end of World War II and the Holocaust, this powerful documentary, which accompanies the BBC Two drama, The Windermere Children, reveals a little-known story of 300 young orphaned Jewish refugees, who began new lives in England&#39;s Lake District in the summer of 1945.
-With compelling testimony from some of the last living Holocaust survivors, the film explores an extraordinary success story that emerged from the darkest of times,

 <iframe id="player"
 	type="text/html"